kellogg76/ArduinoTelescopeDustCover/README.md

 [relay]: http://i.imgur.com/iq4v8A0.png

 I've also created a very basic Python GUI to control the Dust Cover and Lightbox, it's called Elentirmo_GUI_v0.1.py.
 Make sure you've installed Pyserial before running it.
-You don't forget to make sure you changed the COM port to whichever COM your Arduino is using.
+Also don't forget to make sure you've changed the COM port to whichever COM your Arduino is using.

 ![alt text][GUI1]